The Indiana Guest Statute prohibits family members and hitchhikers from receiving compensation for injuries

 Thus, under the Guest Statute, KLLM would not be liable for any loss or damage arising from the death of Hanna if Hanna was a hitchhiker who was being transported without payment in or upon the motor vehicle at the time of his death.”

 Common law requires the host-driver to exercise ordinary care for the safety of his non-paying as well as paying passengers.
-Yet, Indiana insurance companies have asserted that personal injuries received by a relative of an insured driver invite collusion and false claims.
-The possibility of collusion should not preclude the substantive right of individual litigants to their day in court.
+Yet, Indiana insurance companies assert that relations of an insured family member would invite collusion and false claims.
+However, the minuscule possibility of collusion between family members and hitchhikers should not preclude the substantive right of individual litigants to their day in court.
 To assert that untruths may be told undermines the judicial system our society lives by.
 It is not unreasonable to assume that accidents requiring snap decisions result in personal injuries or death to loved ones.
-How often do you drive a family member to an event?

 Charlie Ward